L'eggs: Development and rollout

 L'eggs was the brainchild of Hanes executive Robert Elberson, who put together a secret project in the basement at the Hanes factory in Winston-Salem, North Carolina.
 Elberson's vision was that women should be able to buy pantyhose more conveniently at supermarkets and drug stores rather than at women's clothing boutiques or department stores.
 All pantyhose at the time was sold in the form of a clear plastic envelope containing the hosiery wrapped around a cardboard insert.
 The project team was tasked with finding a new packaging design that would appeal to women as an impulse purchase.
-Roger Ferriter of the creative agency Dancer Fitzgerald Sample invented the egg packaging: the hosiery was to be sold inside plastic, egg-shaped containers.
+Roger Ferriter of the New York creative agency Herb Lubalin Associates invented the L'eggs name and the egg packaging: the hosiery was to be sold inside plastic, egg-shaped containers.
 Fred Howard created the product sales racks which were vertically oriented white plastic oversized eggs, "exploded" in the middle to contain circular racks.

 The product was so successful that Hanes increased their advertising outlay from $250,000 annually to $10 million in the first years.
 Total sales in 1970 was reported as $9 million, rising to $110 million in 1973.
 In 1972, L'eggs predicted they would move 100 million units, while spending 20 percent of their budget on promotion.
 David E. Harrold, president of Hanes knitwear division and second-in-command to Elberson, was named "Man of the Year" by the Point-of-Purchase Advertising Institute.
 Harrold had organized the product rollout of L'eggs.
 By 1977, L'eggs had captured 15 percent of the total US hosiery market, becoming the biggest single brand in American hosiery.
 L'eggs carried 38 percent of hosiery sold in drug and food stores in the US in 1977.

 L'eggs were sold on consignment and distributed by a fleet of drivers, the majority of them women, who stocked the tall displays in every store, and kept track of sales figures to maintain an accurate weekly inventory using a central computer database.
 When the Sheer Energy line was introduced in fall 1973, L'eggs hired aerobic dancing pioneer Jacki Sorensen to devise an exercise regimen for the distributors.
 She traveled to 26 cities and taught 600 women.

 The price of L'eggs was set slightly higher than competing brands, because of the greater convenience of location.
 The freestanding displays occupied only about 2 feet of circular floor space (0.6 meters in diameter), and held 288 plastic eggs of different colors and styles.
 The customer could rotate any one of the eight circular shelves to browse the selection.
 A dual display was available for high-traffic stores, holding 576 packages of pantyhose.
 The display was eye-catching and immediately recognizable.
 Also memorable to customers was the L'eggs logo lettering which suggested baby chicks and egg shapes in the pair of "g" letters.
 The egg theme of the product package and the in-store presentation reinforced the feminine message.